modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-2.md

 		Exploring Black Holes and Geometrodynamics with Gravitational Waves<br>
 		Exploring the First One Second of our Universe’s Life

+	MLA style: Kip S. Thorne – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+4 Jun 2023. https://www.nobelprize.org/prizes/physics/2017/thorne/lecture/

 CONCLUSION

 “Four hundred years ago, Galileo built a small optical telescope and, pointing it at Jupiter, discovered Jupiter’s four largest moons; and pointing it at our moon, discovered the moon’s craters.
 This was the birth of electromagnetic astronomy.”

 “Two years ago, LIGO scientists turned on their Advanced LIGO detector and, with the data-analysis help of VIRGO scientists, discovered the gravitational waves from two colliding black holes 1.3 billion light years from Earth.”

 “When we contemplate the enormous revolution in our understanding of the universe that has come from electromagnetic astronomy over the four centuries since Galileo, we are led to wonder what revolution will come from gravitational astronomy, and from its multi-messenger partnerships, over the coming four centuries.”

 ***